tardate/LittleArduinoProjects/Kinetics/LineFollowerKit/README.md

 ## Kit

-Here it is - a bag of parts, PCB and a test track on a piece of A4.
+Here it is - a bag of parts, PCB and instructions and a test track on a piece of A4.
-There are no instructions, however the PCB silkscreen has all the details marked to build the circuit correctly, and images online help get the mechanical construction right.
+The instructions are in Chinese, however the PCB silkscreen has all the details marked to build the circuit correctly, and images online help get the mechanical construction right.

 ![kit_parts](./assets/kit_parts.jpg?raw=true)